History of the Jews in Metro Detroit: Prohibition Era (1920–1930)

 In the 1920s and early 1930s, during the Prohibition Era, the Jewish Purple Gang operated alcohol smuggling and committed acts of violence in Detroit.
-By the early 1930s the gang had been weakened and organized crime groups from the East Coast wrested control of the territory from the Purple Gang.
+By the early 1930s, the gang had been weakened and organized crime groups from the East Coast wrested control of the territory from the Purple Gang.

-Eastern European Arrivals (1900–1940)
+Eastern European arrivals (1900–1940)

 Demographics

 Eastern European Jews arrived in Metropolitan Detroit in the 20th century.
-The German Jews left the Hastings Street neighborhood for the areas to the North and West of it.
-Such areas included east of Woodward Avenue near Warren and Oakland Avenues.
-In the 1930s several Jews leaving Germany under Adolf Hitler arrived in Detroit.
-In the 1940s the 12th Street/Linwood/Dexter area housed the Jewish community in Detroit.
-The community at one point moved to the Livernois-Seven Mile area.
-It later relocated to the Oakland County municipalities of Oak Park, Southfield, and West Bloomfield.
+The German Jews left the Hastings Street neighborhood for the areas to the north and west of it, although such areas included east of Woodward Avenue near Warren and Oakland Avenues.
+In the 1930s, Jews leaving Germany under Adolf Hitler arrived in Detroit.
+In the 1940s, the 12th Street/Linwood/Dexter area housed the Jewish community in Detroit.
+The community later moved to the Livernois-Seven Mile area.
+It subsequently relocated to the Oakland County municipalities of Oak Park, Southfield, and West Bloomfield.
 The post-World War II Jewish community began to suburbanize.
-Barry Stiefel, author of The Jewish Community of Metro Detroit 1945–2005, wrote that "The move from Detroit to the suburbs north of Eight Mile Road was not a Jewish event, but one of socioeconomic class and race."
+Barry Stiefel, author of The Jewish Community of Metro Detroit 1945–2005, wrote that "the move from Detroit to the suburbs north of Eight Mile Road was not a Jewish event, but one of socioeconomic class and race."

-According to historian Lila Corwin Berman, Although not as populated as the Lower East Side, Jewish Hastings Street still struck reports as overcrowded and teeming with foreignness and a "queer" Yiddish dialect."
-The Michigan census in 1935 stated," 10% of Jews lived in the Hastings Street area and 80% of the Jewish population lived in two Neighborhoods.
-The Twelfth Street area and the neighborhood referred to as Dexter."
+According to historian Lila Corwin Berman, although not as populated as the Lower East Side, Jewish Hastings Street still struck reports as overcrowded and teeming with foreignness and a "queer" Yiddish dialect."
+The Michigan census in 1935 stated, "10% of Jews lived in the Hastings Street area and 80% of the Jewish population lived in two neighborhoods, the Twelfth Street area and the neighborhood referred to as Dexter."

 The local elementary school was the most populous in the city and had a predominantly Jewish student body.
 Synagogues and kosher markets lined the streets in this area of the city.
-The Dexter/Davison Market was where Jews came to show and to pause in their errands for conversations and to catch up with one another.
+The Dexter/Davison Market was where Jews came to show up and to pause in their errands for conversations and to catch up with one another.

 Economy

 According to Meyer, Jewish workers' incomes varied by industry.
 An income of $2,000 or more was received in 1934 by 33 percent of the Jewish workers who engaged in professional service, while only 5 percent of the workers in domestic and personal service industries and 6 percent of the Jewish workers in automobile factories reached that threshold.
-By 1935, The workforce was considered to be 34,459 people.
+By 1935, the workforce was considered to be 34,459 people.
 The white collar occupation groups around that time included professional workers, proprietors, managers and officials, and clerks and kindred workers.

 By 1937, 71,000 Jews lived in Detroit, which made it the sixth most populated Jewish city in the United States.

 Tension (1936–1970)

 Jewish Community Council

 The Jewish Community Council was a centralized Jewish organization founded in 1936.
-The aim of the organization was to coordinate Jewish activity with relations with non-Jews throughout the city.
-In the late 1930s, they turned its attention to the tension brewing in the Hastings Street area in the late 1930s.
+The aim of the organization was to coordinate Jewish activity regarding relations with non-Jews throughout the city.
+In the late 1930s, the group turned its attention to the tension brewing in the Hastings Street area in the late 1930s.